HICKEY'S CREEK MITIGATION PARK

 |Address||Contact Information||Other Information|

 |Google Map/Directions||Staff allocated to facility's budget||Events Calendar|

-Hickey's Creek Mitigation Park is open daily from 7AM to 6PM.
+Hickey's Creek Mitigation Park is OPEN

 Hickey's Creek Mitigation Park offers three, looped HIKING ONLY trails that total five miles.
 Feel free to download the facility brochure (under "Other Information" at the top of the page) for a map.
 The following are prohibited: alcohol, pets, bicycles, camping and the collection of ANY natural or cultural resources.
 This includes (but is not limited to) any plants, animals, shells or artifacts.
 Fishing is allowed from the fishing pier with the proper license.
 Lee County Ordinance 06-26 as amended will be strictly enforced.

 *Our Kayak LANDING is located 1/2 mile from parking lot.
 Launching paddlecraft is not recommended from here, unless you don't mind toting your craft a distance by foot.
 Launch at Calooshatchee Regional Park or Franklin Locks to access Hickey's Creek.

 GUIDED WALKS offered free with paid parking from 9AM - 11AM on the 1st Tuesday and 3rd Saturday of the month (Sept. - May).
 Registration is NOT required.